Kyrgyz Americans

-Kyrgyz Americans (Кыргыз америкалытар) are Americans of full or partial Kyrgyz descent.
+Kyrgyz Americans (Кыргыз америкалыктар) are Americans of full or partial Kyrgyz descent.
 The majority of Kyrgyz Americans have emigrated to the United States from Kyrgyzstan since the country's independence from the Soviet Union in 1991.

 History

 Most Kyrgyz migrants moved to the United States in the late 20th century, following the break-up of the Soviet Union.
 Kyrgyz immigration to the United States was primarily driven by economic factors, particularly by economic instability in Kyrgyzstan following the collapse of the USSR.

 The number of Kyrgyz immigrants living in the United States is estimated to be between 30,000 and 50,000.
 However, the exact number is difficult to determine as some Kyrgyz Americans may be undocumented migrants.
 According to the 2020 Census, 8,785 Americans identified as Kyrgyz alone or in combination with other groups.

 Kyrgyz Americans are primarily concentrated in several major cities in the United States, with Chicago being the most popular among them.
 According to the 2020 Census, 1,898 people identified as Kyrgyz in Illinois, the most of any state in the country.